open-gate/imapcopy/README.md

 ## Parameters

-Imap copy allows the following parameters:\s\s
+Imap copy allows the following parameters:

-*  -c, --config\s\s
+*  -c, --config
-The json configuration file (formatted as specified below) holding connection information for both the source and destination IMAP server.\s\s
+The json configuration file (formatted as specified below) holding connection information for both the source and destination IMAP server.

-*  -v, --verbose\s\s
+*  -v, --verbose
-Activate verbose output (default to false).\s\s
+Activate verbose output (default to false).

-*  -d, --maxMessageAgeDays\s\s
+*  -d, --maxMessageAgeDays
 The max age in days of the messages from to source IMAP, to be copied into the destination IMAP.
-When not specified, **all** messages are analyzed.\s\s
+When not specified, **all** messages are analyzed.

 ## Configuration file
 ImapCopy needs how to connect to the source and destination IMAP.
 This must be specified in a .json file.
 The file must hold a single object, with at least two properties, "source" and "destination".
 Other properties will be ignored.
 Both "source" and "destination" must have a "connectorClass" property.
-Allowed values for this property are:\s\s
+Allowed values for this property are:
 *  -"JavaxMailConnection"
 *  -"GmailApiConnection"

 ### JavaxMailConnection
-In case "JavaxMailConnection" is specified, the object must also have the following properties:\s\s
+In case "JavaxMailConnection" is specified, the object must also have the following properties:
 *  -"mail.imap.host": the mail server host to connecto to
 *  -"mail.imap.user": username of the account on the host
 *  -"mail.imap.password": password for the account